MicrosoftDocs/azure-devops-docs/docs/project/wiki/add-edit-wiki.md

 ---
-title: Add, edit, or print wiki pages in Azure DevOps
+title: Add, edit, reorder and manage wiki pages in Azure DevOps
 titleSuffix: Azure DevOps
 description: Learn how to add, edit, reorder, and manage pages for your built-in project wiki in Azure DevOps.
 ms.prod: devops